-A 30-day residential rehab program can range from several thousand dollars for a basic program to well over $25,000 for a luxury program, and a 30-day outpatient program may cost anywhere from $1,000 to over $10,000.
-Many rehab facilities charge an admission fee that may be several thousand dollars.
-Any medical care on top of what is provided in the program (e.g. pharmacotherapies or unanticipated medical complications) will be included in the cost.
+A 30-day residential rehab program can range from several thousand dollars for a basic program to well over $25,000 for a luxury program.
+A 30-day outpatient program may cost anywhere from $1,000 to over $10,000.
+Any medical care on top of what is provided in the program (e.g., pharmacotherapies or unforeseen medical complications) will be included in the cost.

 Does Insurance Cover Rehab?

-Several insurance policies (including Medicaid and Medicare) will cover at least some of the costs associated with rehab.
+Several insurance policies will cover at least some of the costs associated with rehab.
 Make sure your insurance policy considers the rehab facility you are evaluating as in-network, as out-of-network programs will be more costly.

 Choosing a Rehab Facility for Gabapentin Abuse

-Gabapentin treatment programs should have a multidisciplinary staff that is equipped to deal with physical, psychological, and medical components of recovery.
+Gabapentin treatment programs should have a multidisciplinary staff equipped to deal with physical, psychological and medical components of recovery.
 Gabapentin is often co-used with other drugs, so finding a facility that can treat other forms of substance use disorders in conjunction with gabapentin treatment may be important.

-Furthermore, gabapentin is often misused because it can mask symptoms of mental health disorders (e.g. anxiety disorders, depression).
-Facilities that can diagnose co-occurring disorders (that is, diagnose both a substance use disorder and a mental health disorder) can maximize the odds of success in long-term recovery.
+Gabapentin is often misused because it can mask symptoms of mental health disorders (e.g., anxiety disorders, depression).
+Facilities that can diagnose and treat co-occurring disorders (substance use and mental health disorders together) can maximize the odds of success in long-term recovery.

 Other factors to consider when you are evaluating a rehab facility include: